Experiencing Imposter Syndrome as a CreativeCreators

 1. Talk about it.

 You’d be shocked at how common this experience is, and how many of your peers are experiencing it.
-Having an open discussion about what you are experiencing and seeing that you are not alone will help you recognized imposter syndrome for what it is — a psychological trick of the mind.
+Having an open discussion about what you are experiencing and seeing that you are not alone will help you recognize imposter syndrome for what it is — a psychological trick of the mind.

 Take stock of the small and large accomplishments that have gotten you to where you are.
 This can be learning a new skill, overcoming a fear, establishing new connections, or hitting a goal you’d set a while back.
 While you’re at it, try to create a scrapbook of these accomplishments to look back on when imposter syndrome strikes.
 This can be digital or physical — for me, it is a folder on my desktop titled “wins” that I throw in little screenshots of my successes, whether they be tiny or big — so I can go back and sort through them when it feels like I am overcome by self-doubt.